 As more machines connect online, cyber threats become a real concern.
 Factories need strong protections like separating networks, keeping software updated, and securing older equipment.

 From experience, I know that weak cybersecurity can cause serious trouble and cost a lot.
 If you’re adopting automation, making security a top priority from day one is non-negotiable.
+This is especially true for critical infrastructure, where a cyber attack could halt production or damage equipment.

 Working Together: Humans and Machines

-Automation doesn’t replace workers — it helps them.
+Automation doesn’t replace workers it helps them.
 Robots known as cobots take care of repetitive or heavy tasks, freeing people to focus on jobs that need skill and thought.

 Training employees to work well with these tools is key.
 I’ve seen companies thrive when people and machines join forces effectively.
+It’s not just about machines doing the work; it’s about people and robots collaborating to create more efficient workflows.

 Training for New Skills